Vaibhav159/parking-lot/README.md

 2. If Invalid command is provided, program will break from the execution.
 3. If Parking is full, output for future park commands will be 'Parking Full, Car with vehicle registration number "{vehicle_number}" cant be parked'.
 4. While searching for drivers with age or vehicle number, if no cars are found, output would be "Driver / Vehicle Not Found".
+5. If leave slot_number is vacant, output will be “Slot already vacant”.

 ### Author